-The North Carolina Community College Grant is designed to assist students who are bona fide residents of North Carolina for tuition purposes, enrolled in a minimum of six (6) semester hours of credit per fall and spring semesters and attending a North Carolina community college.
-To be considered, students must submit the FAFSA prior to the advertised deadline for state financial aid.
+The North Carolina Community College Grant is designed to assist students who (1) qualify as bona fide residents of North Carolina for tuition purposes, (2) demonstrate financial need as documented through their FAFSA, (3) enroll in a minimum of six semester hours of credit per fall and spring semesters, and (4) attend a North Carolina community college.
+Students may apply by completing the Free Application for Federal Student Aid (FAFSA).